24-Hour Nursing Care vs Live-in Care: What’s the Difference?

 Exploring Live-in Care Arrangements

-Medical supervision in live-in arrangements relies on the colleague’s training level and external healthcare professionals for complex medical needs.
-While care colleagues can manage medications and monitor general wellbeing, significant medical concerns require additional specialist input.
+Clinical oversight in live-in arrangements depends on the carer’s training and the involvement of external healthcare specialists for more complex needs.
+Carers can manage medication regimes, monitor general wellbeing and liaise with clinicians; however, significant medical concerns typically require additional specialist input.

 Staffing Models And Professional Expertise